mckennapsean/dissertation/content/02-background.md

 ![
   Nine-stage framework process model for design studies.
-  Sedlmair et al. introduced nine different stages of the design process, characterized by three high-level categories [@Sedlmair2012b].
+  Sedlmair et al. introduced nine stages of the design process, characterized by three high-level categories [@Sedlmair2012b].
 The gray arrows indicate iterative and nonlinear aspects.
-The design activity framework extends upon the four core stages of this model: discover, design, implement, and deploy, in order to increase the model's achievability, flexibility, justifiability, discoverability, and actionability.
+The design activity framework extends the four core stages of this model --- discover, design, implement, and deploy --- in order to increase the model's achievability, flexibility, justifiability, discoverability, and actionability.
 ](figures/background/nine-stage-framework.pdf){#fig:nine-stage-framework width="100%"}